 What are GDPR Requirements?

-Limitation of purpose
+2) Limitation of Purpose

-Accuracy
+5) Accuracy

 According to the GDPR's accuracy requirement, Personal data must be accurate and, when needed, kept current.
 Organisations must take reasonable measures to guarantee that the Personal data they process is accurate, comprehensive, and not misleading.
 They must also make sure that any errors are quickly fixed or removed.

-Storage Limitation
+6) Storage Limitation

 Storage Limitation is a fundamental principle of the General Data Protection Regulation (GDPR) that governs how organisations in the United Kingdom and the European Union should handle Personal data.
 This principle states that Personal data should be kept in a form that allows the identification of individuals for no longer than is necessary for the purposes for which it is processed.

-Consent
+7) Consent

 Under General Data Protection Regulation (GDPR), consent means that a person has given permission for their personal information to be collected, processed, and shared.
 This permission must be freely given, specific, and informed, and the person must have taken action, such as clicking buttons or checking boxes, to indicate their agreement.
 Consent is considered to be one of the six lawful bases and should be used only in certain circumstances.

-Privacy by design
+9) Privacy by Ddesign

-Privacy by design is a crucial requirement to know why gdpr is important is that requires organisations to incorporate privacy and Data Protection into their products, services, and systems from the beginning.
+Privacy by design is a crucial requirement to know Why is GDPR Important why gdpr is importantwhy gdpr is important is that requires and why organisations to should incorporate privacy and Data Protection into their products, services, and systems from the beginning.
 This means that privacy and Data Protection should be considered as the primary factor rather than being added as an afterthought.
-This requirement includes data minimisation, purpose limitation, transparency, security, and user control.
-By implementing privacy by design, organisations can ensure GDPR compliance while also protecting the privacy and Data Protection rights of individuals.

-Data Protection Impact Assessment (DPIAs)
+10) Data Protection Impact Assessment (DPIAs)

 Data transfers refer to the movement of Personal data across borders, particularly outside the European Union (EU) and the United Kingdom (UK).
 GDPR requires that when such transfers occur, organisations must ensure that the Personal data is adequately protected.